 When I arrived at the cross-section of Changan Avenue (长安街) and Xidan (西单), my advance was blocked.
-Holding my bike, I looked at the direction of Tiananmen Square.
+Holding my bike, I looked in the direction of Tiananmen Square.
 I could not see one person in the street, nor did I detect any trace of blood or the sign of blood being washed away.
 All around was quiet, only the guards at barriers watching me with a soft look.

 Chang’an Avenue on June 5, 1989

 Eventually, I met a man who, like me, got up early and hurried to the site to check what had happened.
-He told me that in Congwenmen Avenue (崇文门大桥) a PLA soldier was burned by mobs.
+He told me that on Congwenmen Avenue (崇文门大桥) a PLA soldier was burned by mobs.
 I rushed to the spot.
 When approaching, I sensed a strong burning smell in the air and saw several military officers trying to take down a badly burned body that had turned black … a big crowd was at the scene and talked about how this soldier was beaten to death by a group of students who then hang the dead body by the feet from an overpass bridge and lit the fire.
 Everyone who heard the story felt outraged towards the murderous gang.
-Later that day I learned from the radio that there were three military officers killed by the mob.
+Later that day I learned from the radio that there were three military officers killed by the mobs.

-One of my neighbour, a young engineer, told me that he and his colleagues planned to take a look at the square on the eve of June 4, but were repeatedly urged by people on the way.
+One of my neighbour, a young engineer, told me that he and his colleagues planned to take a look at the square on the eve of June 4, but were repeatedly urged to leave by people on the way.
 He followed the advice and returned home but his colleague, a technician at a workshop, insisted to go there to watch the “show”.
 He was subsequently hit by a bullet in the head and died.
 This is the only death toll in the vast area of Zhongguancun as far as I know.

 Another dead incident I personally knew relates to my father’s friend who was a high school president and died of a stroke when received the news that one of the students in his school was shot.
-That boy wasn’t interested in the politics or democracy at all – he might just go there to watch the “show” as my neighbour’s colleague did.
+That boy wasn’t interested in politics or democracy at all – he might just go there to watch the “show” as my neighbour’s colleague did.

-Later I came to Canada and befriended with a Chinese couple running a grocery store.
-They told me that they only graduated from junior high, which made me marvel how on earth they would be able to gain permanent residency in Canada with their qualification.
+Later I came to Canada and befriended a Chinese couple running a grocery store.
+They told me that they only graduated from junior high, which made me marvel at how on earth they would be able to gain permanent residency in Canada with their qualification.
 They grinned and replied: All because of the Tiananmen Incident, basically once you claimed you were a political refugee from China, you would be rewarded with Canadian citizenship.
 Simple as that.

 第二天清晨, 我骑上自行车, 从中关村直奔城里, 先惊醒了还在入睡的父母, 得知家人都好, 就骑着自行车往天安门的方向奔去.